 Veteran professionals and high standards are the mainstay of NearMedia project teams.
 Our roster is led by top journalists, trainers, and media consultants.

 Michelle Betz is a senior media development consultant and lead manager in NearMedia projects.

 She was a network journalist with the CBC and university lecturer in the U.S., and was the director of UPI Next in 2012-13.
 Her areas of expertise include media in conflict and post-conflict, military-media relations and election reporting.
 Betz has more than ten years of international experience, mostly in sub-Saharan Africa and the Middle East, and is the author of numerous book chapters.
-Betz has lived and worked in more than 20 countries and is currently based in Vienna, Austria.
+Betz has lived and worked in more than 20 countries and is currently based in Hawaii.
 Follow her on Twitter @michellebetz and find her on LinkedIn.

 Mubasher Bukhari is Executive Editor for News Lens Pakistan and other NearMedia projects in Pakistan.